 When you focus on your own self-improvement, whether it be learning a new skill, reaching a fitness goal or doing something scary and brave, this sets an incredible benchmark for your children.

 Share your journey with your whole family, no matter how young your children are.

-It can be a very powerful experience for your children to hear your goals and steps you are taking towards achieving them.
+It can be a very powerful experience for your children to hear your goals and the steps you are taking towards achieving them.
 And that means sharing the setbacks and the fears too.
 Because even the most confident person still has a fear of failure.

 Being open and honest with your kids through your own growth will also strengthen your bond as a parent and help you to know each other on a deeper level.

 What holds many girls back is their empathetic nature and the belief that they must always do the right thing.
 This means they aren’t often the best risk takers during their adolescent years.
 If they see you taking risks and pushing yourself, it helps encourage them to do the same.